yugprajapati212/Python-by-C-/README.md

 ## Technologies used
 Python by C++ is made primarily with C++ and uses the windows header file <windows.h> along with <conio.h> to enable live input from the player, flush the text based UI output of the game at a live moment, use colors by ANSI codes and Beep() function under the windows header.

+## Analysis of data structures
+We have used vector containing pair of int as the data structure for snake.
+For checking the collisions, we iterate through all pairs and check if the grid x,y is responsible for collision or not.
+In this way our time complexity is O(n) as we check through the complete snake.